Audrey Babcock: Early life and education

 Babcock grew up near Culver City, California, and attended Hamilton High School.
 She first learned to play the flute in her elementary school's orchestra program.
 She also learned how to play the piano, guitar, and ukulele.
-She graduated with a BM in Voice from the Peabody Conservatory and an MFA in VoiceArts with concentrations in Producing and Dramaturgy from the California Institute of the Arts.
+She graduated with a BM in Voice from the Peabody Conservatory (PC) and an MFA in VoiceArts with concentrations in Producing and Dramaturgy from the California Institute of the Arts.
+She portrayed Baba the Turk in the PC's 1999 student production of The Rake's Progress.
+In 2001 she was the recipient of the Samuel C. Endicott Fund Award after placing fourth in the Palm Beach Opera vocal competition.
+She was a regional finalist multiple times in the Metropolitan Opera National Council Auditions.